Frequently asked questions

 Maybe.
 There are ways of doing it.
 But so far, I've never got round to it.

-In general, to get a play published by Samuel French or Nick Hern, you need it to have received a full professional production.
-Bit of leeway over what a "full professional production" actually means, but a long way to go before I'll be a candidate for that.
 Beyond that, there are other smaller-scale publishers (either paper or online) which are a lot more inclusive about scripts.
 I am a bit wary about those, because some of the terms and conditions seem a bit of an over-reach.
 In particular, I've seen a somewhat questionable practice of some publishers "waiving" rights so that playwrights can perform their own plays.
-I am not comfortable with giving somebody the veto over producing my own play - even if they claim they'd never do this.
-That might not be the case for all publishers, but it requires me having a good look at the terms and conditions.
-Not a big task, but I've always had other things to keep me busy.
+At the moment, the is the main barrier.
+I'm sure that some of these publishers do behave themselves, but I haven't got round to checking terms and conditions.

 What about the plays you didn't write?

 Over the years I have, for one reason or another, I had a major role as a creative lead other than writer.
 The big one is Waiting for Gandalf.
 That started off as a way of maintaining a presence at Buxton Fringe after a debut in 2013.
-I didn't have an idea for another play in the pipeline, but I did quite fancy doing a play written by Adrian Marks at the same Live Theatre writers' group I attended.
-He said yes, and a performance at Buxton Fringe ended up going to Brighton Fringe, and then got picked up and professionally directed for Brighton Fringe again.
+I didn't have another play of my own in the pipeline, but I did quite fancy doing a play written by Adrian Marks at the same Live Theatre writers' group I attended.
+He said yes, and a performance at Buxton Fringe ended up going to Brighton Fringe, and then ot got picked up and professionally directed for Brighton Fringe again.
 The time has finally come to move on from this, but it was the play that got me noticed on the fringe circuit, and has been hugely influential with how I've approached my own writing.

 I did Howard and Mimi as director.
 I've been trying to do that one for years because - come on! - who doesn't want to direct a play where the two characters in it are a dog and a cat?
 I finally managed to do that in the opening year of Durham Fringe.
 Long story, but it was an absolute joy when it finally went ahead.
 And in 2015 I was producer for A Nasty Little Play, which was set in a 1950s sex shop.
 This happened because a theatre friend Alan Godfrey wanted to take his play to a fringe.
 He was ready to finance and direct it, but I knew how to navigate a festival fringe and work with a venue.
 Credit where it is due - that had far better sales than anything I did.
 Seems that 1950s smut is a better audience pull than I gave credit for.